 Open space stewardship also requires that sufficient funding is available for the proper management of the Town's open spaces.
 Execution of management plans may involve grant writing, restoration work oversight, forestry plan oversight, tree harvesting, trail work, and invasive species management.
 In addition, open space stewardship requires that the roles of the various parties that are charged with implementing management plans are clear.
 Implementation of management plans currently falls to the Open Space Manager, LMAC, the Falmouth Conservation Corps, and other volunteers.
-There are also relationships with user groups such as "The breadth of open space and recreational opportunity was pivotal in our decision to relocate to Falmouth."

-mountain bikers, snowmobilers, etc., and cooperating entities such as the Falmouth Land Trust, which need to be maintained.
+There are also relationships with user groups such as mountain bikers, snowmobilers, etc., and cooperating entities such as the Falmouth Land Trust, which need to be maintained.
 Overlapping capabilities and sharing of resources of these groups should be monitored on an ongoing basis to maximize efficiencies between these organizations, especially between the Town and the Land Trust.